sass/sass-site/CONTRIBUTING.md

-Contributing to the SASS website
+Contributing to the Sass website
 ================================

-The SASS website is open source.
+The Sass website is open source.
 See a bug or typo?
 Have an idea?
 Just do the
 following:

 * Check out the style guide for design & code standards.